Feedback-Induced Nonlinear Spin Dynamics in an Inhomogeneous Magnetic Field

-Figure~\ref{fig: phaseportrait} shows the stable dynamic behavior of the limit cycles, quasi-periodic orbits and chaos in the parameter range where the two equalities are maintained and the dimension reduction is applicable.
-For the quasi-periodic orbits, the trajectories of $\bar {\mathbf P}(t)$ look rather dense as shown in Fig.~\ref{fig: phaseportrait}(e).
-However, once represented in terms of $\{A,B,\bar P_z\}$, the quasi-periodic orbits unify into a limit cycle solution as shown in Fig.~\ref{fig: phaseportrait}(f).
-Note that this limit cycle solution generally has a three dimensional configuration, and its period $\tau$, while independent of $\omega_c$, changes with $\alpha$ and $\epsilon$ \cite{SM}.
-Since if $(A(t),B(t),\bar P_z(t))$ is a solution to Eqs.~(\ref{a}) to (\ref{pz}), so is $(-A(t),-B(t),\bar P_z(t))$, it is easy to prove that the limit cycle solution corresponding to the quasi-periodic orbits satisfies $A(t)=-A(t+\tau/2)$, $B(t)=-B(t+\tau/2)$ and $\bar P_z(t)=\bar P_z(t+\tau/2)$.
-Therefore the Fourier transform amplitude of $\bar P_x (t)$ or $\bar P_y (t)$ peaks at regular frequencies $\omega_c+2\pi (2 n+1)/\tau$ with integer $n$ as shown in Fig.~\ref{fig: phaseportrait}(h).
-In contrast, the chaotic trajectories in Fig.~\ref{fig: phaseportrait}(i), when plotted in terms of $\{A,B,\bar P_z\}$ as in Fig.~\ref{fig: phaseportrait}(j), are reminiscent of the butterfly pattern of the renowned Lorenz equations.
-Figure~\ref{fig: phaseportrait}(l) shows that the Fourier transform of the chaos peaks irregularly.
-Within the slashed areas of Fig.~\ref{fig: stablediagram}, either the quasi-periodic orbits or chaos break the two equalities $P_{1,z}= P_{2,z}$ and $P_{1,x}^2+P_{1,y}^2= P_{2,x}^2+P_{2,y}^2$; though the dimension reduction is no longer applicable, their phase portraits are nevertheless similar to Fig.~\ref{fig: phaseportrait}(e,g,h) and (i,k,l)~\cite{SM}.
+In the phase of quasi-periodic orbits, the trajectories of $\overline {\mathbf P}(t)$ look rather dense as shown in Fig.~\ref{fig: phaseportrait}(e).
+However, once represented in terms of $\{A,B,\overline P_z\}$, the quasi-periodic orbits unify into a limit cycle solution as shown in Fig.~\ref{fig: phaseportrait}(f).
+Note that this limit cycle solution generally has a three-dimensional configuration, and its period $\tau$, while independent of $\omega_c$, changes with $\alpha$ and $\epsilon$~\cite{SM}.
+Given Eqs.~(\ref{a}) to (\ref{pz}) are invariant under the transform $\{A,B,\overline P_z\}$ to $\{-A,-B,\overline P_z\}$, the Fourier transform amplitude of $\overline P_x (t)$ or $\overline P_y (t)$ peaks at regular frequencies $\omega_c+2\pi (2 n+1)/\tau$ with integer $n$ as shown in Fig.~\ref{fig: phaseportrait}(h).
+The quasi-periodic orbit phase found in our spin system provides a realization for multi-mode excitations.
+Such multi-mode excitations are useful to eliminate uncorrelated noise in the frequency domain \cite{Jiang2022Floquet}.

-\emph{Continuum limit.}--- The rich dynamics discovered in the case of binary Larmor frequencies is expected to persist in general situations when the Larmor frequencies $\omega_j$ experienced by the $N$ spins are different.
-In the continuum limit where $\omega_j$ distributes according to a normalized density function $\rho(\omega)$, we can continue to label the spins with Larmor frequency $\omega$ as $\mathbf P(\omega)$.
-The quantities $\mathbf P(\omega)$ continue to satisfy the Bloch equations (\ref{blochx}) to (\ref{blochz}), in which the Larmor frequency $\omega_j$ shall be replaced by $\omega$, and the average spin polarization is given by $\bar{\mathbf P}=\int_{-\infty}^{\infty}d\omega\rho(\omega)\mathbf P(\omega)$.